mbudnek/google-home-hubitat-community/README.md

 The On/Off trait is used for devices that have discreet on and off states such as switches or lights.
 It can be controlled by saying things like "Hey Google, turn on {device}" and queried by saying things like "Hey Google, is {device} on?".
 It has the following configuration parameters:

 - On/Off Attribute: The device attribute used to query the current state of the device.
 Should always be either On Value or Off Value.
 Maps to the `switch` attribute by default.
 - On Value: The value that the On/Off Attribute will report when the device is on.
+Optional if Off Value is specified.
 Defaults to "on".
 - Off Value: The value that the On/Off Attribute will report when the device is off.
+Optional if On Value is specified.
 Defaults to "off".
+- Control Type: This parameter determines how this device is controlled.
+Either with a single command that accepts different parameters for "on" and "off" or two different commands for "on" and "off".
+    - Separate Commands
         - On Command: A device command used to turn the device on.
 Should not require any parameters.
 Mapps to `on` by default.
         - Off Command: A device command used to turn the device off.
 Should not require any parameters.
 Mapps to `off` by default.
+    - Single Command
+        - On/Off Command: A device command used to turn the device on or off.
+Should accept one parameter.
+        - On Parameter: The parameter to pass to the On/Off Command to turn the device on.
+        - Off Parameter: The parameter to pass to the On/Off Command to turn the device off.

 ### Open/Close